lucasho22/ADtri3python/prepStuff/5notes56.md

+# 5.5 Github Pages actions

+## 1.

+- MIT license is completely opensource and someone can use all the code as they wish and make any changes and show the code as their own.
+- Creative Commons gives up any right to copyright and allows anyone to use the code you've written.
+- Open Source GPL License is similar to MIT License except they cannot put out a derivative version of the code as their own.

+## 2.

+- Our team project uses the MIT license.
+Our project is geared towards being open source, and there is no need for us to have patents.
+We want our sponsor, Mr. M, to be able to use the software for free; it is unlikely to be used elsewhere.
+We also want him to be able to use the software and easily make any derivative changes as he sees fit.
+- My individual project also uses the MIT license.
+I have not written any unique code that I wish to keep for myself; I think everyone should be able to use my code and make any changes they want without any problems.

+# 5.6 Github Pages actions

+- 1. PII in my current CSP project is abundant.
+We are making a student database, so the information of Del Norte students is in our project like their name, grade, and class period.
+- 2. We have a lot of PII and it might be dangerous if this information got leaked.
+As a result, we will work to make sure that the information is not exposed to anyone that should not have access to it.
+- 3. A good password is one that is hard to guess and one that is long enough such that it cannot easily be brute forced.
+A bad password is something like qwerty123 that is easy to guess, or something like just 123 that can be brute forced by an algorithm.
+Another step to assist in authentication is two step verification, where another device needs to verify a login.
+- 4. Symmetric encryption utilizes only one key to encrypt, and this key must be kept private.
+The encription and decryption algorithms both rely on this key, so anyone with the key is able to encrypt and decrypt a message.
+Asymmetric encryption utilizes two keys to encrypt, one being the public key and one being the private key.
+Usually the public key is used to encrypt while the public key is used to decrypt, but there are exceptions where the opposite happens.
+For this, the public key can be known by anyone because the decryption algorithm relies on the private key so knowing the public key will not help to decipher the message.
+- 5. We used SSL in deployment for encryption.
+- 6. One phishing scheme I learned about the hard way is when I tried to get free gems in Clash of Clans and I put in some information and got a virus.
+Other phishing techniques are like through emails that give you malware by clicking on an attachment or a popup claiming a 1000 dollar reward.

 # 5.5 (Legal and Ethical Concerns)

 ## Learning Objectives

 * Explain how the use of computing can raise legal and ethical concerns.

 ## Essential Knowledge

 * Material created on a computer is the intellectual property of the creator or an organization.
 * Ease of access and distribution of digitized information raises intellectual property concerns regarding ownership, value, and use.
 * Measures should be taken to safeguard intellectual property.
 * The use of material created by someone else without permission and presented as one’s own is plagiarism and may have legal consequences.
 * Some examples of legal ways to use materials by someone else include:
 * Creative Commons: A public copyright license that enables the free distribution of an otherwise copyrighted work.
 This is used when the content creator wants to give other the right to share, use and build upon the work they have created.

 # 5.6 (Safe Computing) Daily Video 1

 ## Learning Objective

 * Describe the risks to privacy from collecting and storing personal data on a computer system.

 ## Essential Knowledge

 * Personally identifiable information (PII) is information about an individual that identifies, links, relates, or describes them.
 * EX: Social Secuirity #, age, race
 * Search engine can record and maintain a history of searches made by users.